aritzLizoain/CNN-Image-Segmentation/README.md

 Best score is 1.00 and worst score is 0.00.<br/>
 _Support_: the number of pixels of the given class in the dataset.

-## 5. Future steps NEEDS TO BE UPDATED
+## 5. :thought_balloon: :milky_way: :crystal_ball:  :calendar: :soon:	:clock1: Future steps NEEDS TO BE UPDATED

 * Particle identification.